 Problem 2: Undercooked

 This year, instead of winging it, I researched recipes.
 They all said to cover the corned beef with water.
 (Whoops.)
 Then I ran into my next hurdle.
-Most sources cook corned beef at high pressure for 45 minutes to an hour.
-They quick release the pressure, remove the corned beef, add the vegetables, and cook the vegetables at high pressure for five minutes.
-That way, the vegetables aren't overcooked by the long cooking time under pressure.
+Most sources cook the whole corned beef at high pressure for 45 minutes to an hour.
+Then they quick release the pressure, remove the corned beef, add the vegetables, and cook the vegetables at high pressure for five minutes.

 "Great!"
 I thought to myself, "Corned beef in an hour!"

 I should have known what was coming.
-Last year I followed Lorna Sass's instructions, and cooked a two and a half pound corned beef for 70 minutes at high pressure.
+Last year I followed Lorna Sass's instructions and cooked a two-and-a-half pound corned beef for 70 minutes at high pressure.
 This year I had a monster - four and a half pounds.
 I checked the recipe book that came with my electric Cuisinart pressure cooker; it said I should cook for 24 minutes per pound.
 108 minutes?
 Seriously?
 The Cuisinart's timer only goes up to 99 minutes.
-Nah, it couldn't possibly take that long.
+No, it couldn't possibly take that long.

-I put the corned beef in the electric pressure cooker, set it for high pressure and fifty minutes.
-When it beeped, I quick released the pressure and filled the pot with potatoes, carrots and cabbage.
-The result looked great, the vegetables were perfectly cooked…but the corned beef?
-Way undercooked.
+I put the corned beef in the electric pressure cooker, and set it to cook at high pressure for fifty minutes.
+Then I quick released the pressure and filled the pot with potatoes, carrots, and cabbage.
+The result looked great, and the vegetables were perfectly cooked.
+But the corned beef was undercooked.
 My jaw got tired trying to chew through it.
 Once again, everyone else took one bite of the corned beef, then filled up on the sides.

 I had to crack this.
 I couldn't let corned beef beat me.
 I went back to the store and bought two smaller corned beef roasts, each three and a half pounds.

 I cooked both roasts for fifty minutes, quick released the pressure, and checked the corned beef.
 It wasn't done.
-I kept cooking at high pressure, quick releasing every ten minutes and checking the corned beef, until it went from chewy to tender.
-The stove top pressure cooker took 80 minutes, and the electric PC took 90 minutes.
+I kept trying, pressure cooking for ten minutes with a quick release, and checking again.
+The stovetop pressure cooker took a total of 80 minutes to tenderize the corned beef, and the electric PC took 90 minutes.
 Finally, success!

 But, wow, eighty minutes?
 So much for corned beef in an hour.
-Still, an hour and a half (including the vegetables) was much better than the ten hours my usual slow cooker recipe takes.
+Still, an hour and a half (including the extra vegetable cooking time) was much better than the ten hours my usual slow cooker recipe takes.
 Need a corned beef in a hurry?
-Get a small one, add plenty of water, and do NOT under cook it.
+Get a small one, add plenty of water, and do NOT undercook it.

-So, 90 minutes worked for a smaller corned beef...and I used that recipe for years.
-But with another St. Patrick's Day is coming up, I started thinking.
-(Always a dangerous thing.)
+So, 90 minutes worked for a smaller corned beef, and I used that recipe for years.
+But with another St. Patrick's Day coming up, I started thinking.

 Adapted From: Lorna Sass Pressure Perfect